 - Talk about proximity bias

 Ultimately, the most important step in addressing proximity bias is to talk about it.
 Managers should talk to their teams and ask insightful questions to understand where a potential bias may exist.
 Another good way is for HR to take an active stance.
 This includes reviewing the performance evaluation process, training managers to identify biases and providing guidance on remote leadership skills.

 At FDM we are committed to creating equal opportunities for all our people.
 To build and benefit from a truly diverse workforce we believe businesses have to bring in diversity of thought.
 This includes rethinking and reinventing conventional ways of working and having an approach that is future-facing.
 We believe in putting our people first which creates a workforce that is invested in the company, leading to improved productivity and business success.

-Diversity and inclusion run in our DNA and this is what helps us build diverse and highly skilled talent pipelines both internally and for our clients.
+Diversity, equity and inclusion run in our DNA and this is what helps us build diverse and highly skilled talent pipelines both internally and for our clients.

 Contact us about our Business Services and our Technical Services.